Enhancing Sensitivity of an Atom Interferometer to the Heisenberg Limit using Increased Quantum Noise: Introduction

 The degree of suppression of EN for different protocols is illustrated in Fig.~\ref{fig:1}.
 Here, we consider a situation where EN contributes an additional variance, $\Delta S^2_{\text{EN}}$, to the signal.
 The sensitivity is then given by $\Lambda=\abs{\text{PGS}/\sqrt{\Delta S^2_{\text{QPN}}+\Delta S^2_{\text{EN}}}}=\Lambda_{\text{QPN}}/\sqrt{1+\rho^2}$, where $\rho \equiv \Delta S_{\text{EN}}/\Delta S_{\text{QPN}}$.
 One way to characterize the degree of robustness against EN is by determining the value of $\Delta S_{\text{EN}}$ for which $\rho=1$.
 As can be seen, for TACT, this value is 1, making it particularly vulnerable to EN.
-In contrast, for ESP (as well as for the conventional AI), this value is $\sqrt{N}$, making it a factor of $\sqrt{N}$ more robust than TACT.
+In contrast, for ESP (as well as for the conventional atomic interferometer), this value is $\sqrt{N}$, making it a factor of $\sqrt{N}$ more robust than TACT.
 For CD-SCAIN, this value is $N$, making it a factor of $\sqrt{N}$ ($N$) more robust than ESP (TACT).
 We also see that CSD-SCAIN is as sensitive to EN as TACT.
 Thus, in switching from collective state detection to conventional detection, the robustness of the SCAIN protocol to EN is improved by a factor of $N$.
 One can also define the range of usefulness of a protocol as the value of $\Delta S_{\text{EN}}$ for which the sensitivity drops to $\Lambda=\sqrt{N/2}$.
 By this measure, the usefulness of CD-SCAIN extends to $N^{3/2}$, while that for ESP extends only to $N$.
-Ref. ~\cite{Nolan} presents a protocol that also makes use of OATS critically tuned to the same degree as that employed by SCAIN.
-However, the usefulness of this also extends only to $N$.
-A systematic study of the robustness of various spin-squeezin protocol has been carried out in Ref. ~\cite{Haine}.
+A systematic study of the robustness of various spin-squeezin protocol has been carried out in Ref. ~\cite{Haine3}.
 This study cites an earlier version of this paper posted on the arxiv by us (~\cite{Fang}) as having the greatest robustness against excess noise.